rust-lang/chalk/src/solve/slg/on_demand/README.md

 lookup will fail, and we will create a new table T0, corresponding to the u-canonical goal Q.

+**Ignoring negative reasoning and regions.** To start, we'll ignore the possibility of negative goals like `not { Foo }`.
+We'll phase them in later, as they bring several complications.

 **Creating a table.** When we first create a table, we also initialize it with a set of *initial strands*.
 A "strand" is kind of like a "thread" for the solver: it contains a particular way to produce an